acg/alangrow.com/content/blog/shell-quirk-assign-from-heredoc.html.md

       }
     }

 I have a ~~fetish for~~ fascination with POSIX shell corner cases.
-It started 10 years ago with a segfault.
-A shell script with a certain `while read` loop ran fine on every Unix I could find, except for [AIX](https://en.wikipedia.org/wiki/IBM_AIX) (don't ask).
+It all started a decade ago with a segfault: a certain `while read` loop ran fine on every Unix except AIX.
+We were stumped, and I was hooked.

 Here's a new find.
 What will the following POSIX shell program print?